 I made a point of telephoning Priddy to ascertain his exact position on LSD.
 He assured me that the warnings (in his early articles) understate his later phase of deliberation on this subject, occurring after he had written his pro-Sai book Source of the Dream (1994), which also briefly mentions his LSD resort in 1963.
 Priddy now strongly repudiated that book and his phase of subscription to the claims of Sathya Sai Baba (lasting until the late 1990s).
 He told me that he had eliminated his LSD articles (three in all) from his website, because he needed the space for more important matters relating to critique of Sathya Sai, and also because he no longer rated the articles.

 Moreno posted a very inaccurate version of my remarks in his offensive blog item Kevin R.D.
 Shepherd and Robert Priddy’s Praise of his LSD-Induced Hallucinations.
 He there says that I “selectively cited a few lukewarm anti-drug comments by Robert Priddy,” but discrepantly adds that I failed to cite or link to the LSD articles.
-The anti-drug comments come from those articles.
-Those articles were in evidence on the Moreno blog to which I did link.
-The misleading strategy of Moreno also omitted the basic context, which comprised my objection to his libellous and anonymous blog sathyasaibaba at wordpress.com.
+The anti-drug comments come from those articles, which were in evidence at the Moreno blog to which I did link.
+The misleading strategy of Moreno also omitted the basic context, which comprised my objection to his libellous and anonymous blog sathyasaibaba at wordpress.

 Moreno’s evident desire to implicate Priddy in porn site activity was viewed by ex-devotees as a factor casting total doubt upon his (Moreno’s) declared innocence.
-With more justification, the sectarian emphasised incongruous remarks of his opponent Reinier Van Der Sandt in relation to child pornography.
+In another direction, the sectarian emphasised incongruous remarks of his opponent Reinier Van Der Sandt in relation to child pornography (I was unable to check those comments).
 However, Moreno used those remarks in an attempt to implicate others (including myself) as being in error.
 I disowned that matter in the Response to Moreno (November 2007), which the apologist did not acknowledge (see 22.9 below).
 I am not responsible for any remark made by ex-devotees or their affiliates, being an outsider to that contingent.
 My complaint about a Wikipedia User page, and an attendant cordon exerted by Moreno in Wikipedia, was obsessively misrepresented on the primary Moreno website in terms of something quite different.
 Sectarian polemic is seriously flawed.

 The quoted letter of Priddy (dated Jan.
 2007) included the statement: “Moreno uses dirty tricks, like posting names of his opponents on porno sites, then publicising it; someone has posted my website URL on a porno site (at some expense).”
 Relating to this information, I commented (in the original Wikipedia Issues):